This is Moroccan without a hookah or belly-dancer in sight

 Contrary to what the name suggests, this is not a bar, nor is soup the main event.
-This is a vegetarian Moroccan banquet, and for just $18 a head you get one hell of a bang for your buck.
+But it certainly is Moroccan.
+The menu is verbal and has been the same for many years, earning dishes like the chickpea bake and dips a legendary status.
+For $23 or $28, you'll get a vegetarian spread that is one hell of a bang for your buck.

 Charismatic proprietor Hana Assafari has been successfully serving her North African cuisine here for over a decade, with minimal flair and no apologies.
 Treated more like a guest than a customer, you are greeted, informed of the menu, and fed whatever the kitchen has prepared.
 Simple.
 This lack of pandering is an affront to some, but in Assafari’s casual dining room, a napkin-flourishing song and dance would seem entirely out of place.